Dataset: All Collections

 Paranomus reflexus (E.Phillips & Hutch.)
 Fourc.

-South Africa, Eastern Cape, Cape; Port Elizabeth; Van Staadens
+South Africa, Eastern Cape, Port Elizabeth Dist., Van Staadens near Port Elizabeth.

 BOL